cbreeden/static-map/README.md

 # Static Map

 A static round-robin hashmap implementation, using the same hasher found in rustc.
-This is currently written using a bang variant of procedural macros that is only avialable at nightly at the moment.
+This is currently written using a bang variant of procedural macros that is only avialable in nightly at the moment.
 Procedural macros are currently in active development, so I woulnd't expect any kind of stability here for the moment.
-This was just an exercise to gain experience for how procedural macro development may be.
+This was just an exercise to gain experience for how procedural macro development may become.

 ## Example